 Solar panels are the primary component of a solar power system and are comprised of solar cells which convert sunlight into direct current (DC) electricity via a process known as the photovoltaic effect (PV).

-since 2004 gives us the insight needed to know which solar panels to use and which to avoid, as not all solar panels are created equal.
+Our long track record of serving San Diego and the rest of Southern California since 2004 gives us the insight needed to know which solar panels to use and which to avoid, as not all solar panels are created equal.

 When determining what solar panels to use for our residential solar power installations, we adhere to a strict product selection criteria.
 Not just any solar panel can be included in a Sullivan Solar Panel system.
 We will only provide solar panels from manufacturers who are financially stable, have a proven track record, and are socially responsible.

 Since we guarantee the performance of every system we sell for the first 10 years, we have a vested interest in making certain the solar panels we offer will perform as expected.
 The systems we install are designed and built to last over 25 years.
 With longevity and performance as fundamental criteria for selection, we will only deal with a handful of proven solar panel manufacturers.